MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/duplicaterule-entities.md

 ---
-title: "Duplicate Rule entities (Common Data Service for Apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Duplicate rule entities (Common Data Service for Apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "These entities contain data that define duplicate detection rules." # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 08/01/2018